Storage

 1. Team expertise: Everyone knows PostgreSQL.
 The team has direct connections to NetworkX maintainers (Scientific Python ecosystem).

 2. Speed to ship: FastAPI + SQLAlchemy + PostgreSQL is a well-trodden path.
-We can have a working prototype in days, not weeks — critical for the April 12 deadline.
+We can have a working prototype in days, not weeks — critical for the Q2 v0 deadline.

 3. Scale appropriateness: At 5–10K nodes and 50–100K edges, the entire graph fits in memory.
-NetworkX loads this in milliseconds and runs BFS/DFS in microseconds.
+Fetching full tables from the DB takes longer than representing them in NetworkX.
 We’re at a scale where developer velocity matters more than graph DB optimizations.

-4. Operational simplicity: PostgreSQL is a single process with pg_dump backups.
+4. Operational simplicity: PostgreSQL is a single process with simple backups.
 No JVM, no Gremlin Server, no schema management through separate console.
 This aligns with our <$100/month target and no dedicated DevOps constraint.

 5. Natural home for tabular data: Pony factor stats, contributor logs, SBOM metadata, audit trails, API rate-limit state — all naturally live in PostgreSQL tables.